chapati/beam-wiki/Instructions-for-Command-Line-Node.md

 * https://github.com/BeamMW/beam/blob/master/utility/unittest/test.crt
 * https://github.com/BeamMW/beam/blob/master/utility/unittest/test.key

-The stratum.api.keys file should contain any number of strings at least 7 symbols long without spaces each:
+The stratum.api.keys file (which you create by yourself) should contain any number of strings at least 7 symbols long without spaces each:

 ```
 12345678